-\section{EXPERIMENTS}
+\section{Experiments}

 In this section, we first introduce the datasets and implementation settings.
 Then, the comparative experimental methods and objective evaluation metrics are described.
 After that, the experiment results and discussion are reported.
-Furthermore, we conduct the ablation experiments and present the analysis of some hyperparameters and computational efficiency.
+Furthermore, we present the ablation experiments and the analysis of some hyperparameters and computational efficiency.